-In today’s post, an excerpt from his book From a Slab of Clay, Daryl Baird explains how to make templates and use them to create slab-built bowls.
-A great benefit of this is that if you make them with a sturdy material like card stock or laminated paper, you can use them over and over. – Jennifer Harnetty, editor.
+In today's post, an excerpt from his book From a Slab of Clay, (which is 20% off today only) Daryl Baird explains how to make templates and use them to create slab-built bowls.
+A great benefit of this is that if you make them with a sturdy material like card stock or laminated paper, you can use them over and over. - Jennifer Harnetty, editor.

 A template is useful when you want to make several items the same size and shape.
 The template for a dish looks something like a donut with a bite taken out of it, and the template for a pitcher is essentially the portion represented by the bite, albeit on a larger scale.

 - small 1x4 block of wood with one end cut at a 45° angle

 - needle tool

 - fettling knife

 - rolling pin

 - marking pen

 - X-Acto knife and #11 blades